gourie/Flahault_samplesize/README.md

 # Introduction
 Validation studies are used to evaluate machine learning models in an external, previously unseen data set to assess the diagnostic performance of the model.
-Most of the time, the validation sets are defined properly, e.g. by sampling data with enough variability in terms of known factors and the right metrics (tailored to the problem, with 95% CI) are applied and if applicable, assessed for statistical significance across different groups.
+Most of the time, the validation sets are defined properly, e.g. by sampling data with enough variability in terms of known factors and by applying the appropriate metrics (tailored to the problem, including 95% CI) are applied and if applicable, assessed for statistical significance across different groups.

-But one key question that needs to be answered is the following: **how precise are the sensitivity/specificity/... results that you are producing?** Said differently, how likely are these results to occur due to chance or are you truly measuring a 'real effect', i.e., a result that would be achieved in the population.
+But one key question that needs to be answered is the following: **how precise are the sensitivity/specificity/... results that you are producing?** Said differently, how likely are these results to occur due to chance or are you truly measuring a 'real effect', i.e., a result that would be achieved in the population?
-Answering this question brings us back to good-old statistics of power analysis and in this repository I have created Python code for the sample size estimation of proportions (which can thus be applied to e.g. sensitivity and specifity) from the [paper](https://www.sciencedirect.com/science/article/pii/S0895435605000892) "Sample size calculation should be performed for design accuracy in diagnostic test studies by Flahault et al. in Clin.Epid 2005.
+Answering this question brings us back to good-old statistics of power analysis and in this repository I have created Python code for the sample size estimation of proportions (which can thus be applied to e.g. sensitivity and specifity) from the [paper](https://www.sciencedirect.com/science/article/pii/S0895435605000892) "Sample size calculation should be performed for design accuracy in diagnostic test studies by Flahault et al. in Clinical Epidemiology 2005.

 # Sample size estimation for validation studies
 Power analysis allows you to determine the required sample size to estimate a certain outcome with a given precision.